 - An optional separate optional paragraph indicating author contributions beyond that identified in the CRediT

-All sources cited in text, tables, figures, and supporting information must appear in the reference list, and all entries in the reference list must be cited in text or the supporting information.
+All sources cited in text, tables, figures, and supporting information must appear in the reference list.
+References in supporting information should also be cited in the main text and included in the reference list of the main paper so that they will be discovered, linked, and indexed.
+A separate reference list in the supporting information is not necessary.
 Every reference must be available publicly online or in print before a paper can be accepted.
 Thus “unpublished” or “in press” references are not allowed References in supporting information should also be included in the main text and reference list of the main paper so that they will be discovered, linked, and indexed.
 A separate list in the supporting information is not necessary.
 Reference text is not included in excess length calculations.

 AGU follows the Joint Declaration of Data Citations Principles.
 Authors should cite data and software in the reference section of their manuscript.
-Authors should strive to archive their data in established repositories that follow best practices (link to faq).
+Authors should strive to archive their data in established repositories that follow best practices.
+See our Data Policy FAQ for more information.
 Citation in a reference section applies to: 1) data and software that are already published, either in a previous paper or from a repository, and used in your manuscript; and 2) data sets or software that are newly generated by you or your co-authors and archived in a repository.